Nalini Ambady: Illness and death

 Ambady was diagnosed with leukemia in May 2004 but recovered after treatment.
 In 2011, the cancer recurred in a more aggressive form.
-Her friends and family led an intensive worldwide campaign to find a compatible bone-marrow donor since they were unable to successfully locate any in existing bone-marrow registries.
-This was partly due to the low numbers of Indians on such registries worldwide and a limited base of donors numbering around 25,000 in the few Indian registries that exist.
+Her friends and family led a worldwide campaign to find a compatible bone-marrow donor since there were none in existing bone-marrow registries.
+This was partly due to the low numbers of Indians on registries worldwide and a limited base of donors numbering around 25,000 in the few Indian registries that exist.
 Her plight sparked a global effort to increase participation in bone marrow registries among South Asian ethnic groups.
 Though as many as thirteen potential donors were located over a period of time, many of them refused to go through with the transplant process after identification.

-Ambady died on October 28, 2013 at Brigham and Women's Hospital in Boston.
+Ambady died on October 28, 2013, at Brigham and Women's Hospital in Boston.

-Research

-Culture and neural activation

-Nalini Ambady and Jamshed Bharucha produced a study published in the journal Current Directions in Psychological Science in 2009 that focused on articles regarding how culture can affect neural activation.
-They suggest a framework for cultural neuroscience in which both features are objective: culture mapping and source analysis.

-Moreover, Ambady discusses source analysis as the process of defining the source or causes of culture mappings.
-She explains three sources of cultural universals and differences: